-A report in the February 23, 2011, on-line edition of the ABA Journal recounts the upward number of lawyers who are not billing at over $1,000 per hour. http://www.abajournal.com/weekly/article/more_top_lawyers_break_through_1000_hourly_billing_barrier?utm_source=maestro&utm_medium=email&utm_campaign=weekly_email
+A report in the February 23, 2011, on-line edition of the ABA Journal recounts the upward number of lawyers who are now billing at over $1,000 per hour. http://www.abajournal.com/weekly/article/more_top_lawyers_break_through_1000_hourly_billing_barrier?utm_source=maestro&utm_medium=email&utm_campaign=weekly_email

-As I mostly do legal bill reviews for insurance companies, I do not see too many legal bills from large law firms that do “corporate” legal work.
-However, I do get to see some from time to time.
+In doing legal bill review work for insurance companies, I do not see too many legal bills from large law firms that do “corporate” legal work.
+However, I do get to see some from time to time when I do work for corporations or high net worth individuals who have hired a large law firm.
 What I do see in legal bills from large law firms often “boggles the mind and staggers the imagination” as an old boss of mine used to say.

 Forget about the high rates.
 What I see are things in legal bills from large law firms that are clearly unethical as well as contrary to well settled case law.
 Is there anyone out there who really believes a lawyer can work 18+ hour days or that you should pay paralegals $250 an hour just to upload documents into the firm’s database or pay a clerk $160 an hour to deliver documents?